 You may have heard of the famous Kareri Lake, have you?
 Kareri Lake trek is one of the most famous treks in Himachal Pradesh.
-It starts from the Kareri village that is known for its peaceful ambience, natural surroundings and for its magnificent view of the mighty Dhauladhar ranges.
+It starts from the Kareri village which is known for its peaceful ambience, natural surroundings, and for its magnificent view of the mighty Dhauladhar ranges.

 It’s true that people often ignore the Kareri village while they’re on their way to Kareri Lake.
 Don’t do that.
 One should spend at least a day here and we think that’s enough for you to fall in love with this petit village.